Why Sweating Is The Best Way To Get Rid Of Toxins

 2. Sweating can help eliminate BPA.

 Bisphenol A (BPA) is widely used to make clear plastics but is also used in cash register receipts, water pipes, electronics, and eyeglass lenses.
-This compound has been known for years to have estrogenic properties and exposure to it has been linked to obesity, early puberty, sexual dysfunction, miscarriage.
+This compound has been known for years to have estrogenic properties and exposure to it has been linked to obesity, early puberty, sexual dysfunction, pregnancy loss.
 The same group of Canadian researchers found BPA in the sweat of 80% of subjects tested.
 Some of these people had no detectable levels in their blood or urine, which suggests that sweat was the best way to excrete stored bisphenol A.

 3. Sweating can help eliminate heavy metals.